thecodingmachine/kickoff-docker-php/README.md

 ## Managing your database

-The simple way is to access directly to the MySQL cli using `make mysql-cli`.
+The simplest way is to access directly to the MySQL cli using `make mysql-cli`.

 If you want to manage your database with a more powerful tool (like MySQL Workbench), open your `.env` file in your favorite editor, set the variable `MYSQL_ENABLE_PORTS_MAPPING=1`, update if needed the variable `MYSQL_HOST_PORT_TO_MAP` and finally run `make kickoff`.